Voiced by: Rina Sato (Japanese), Greg Ayres (English)

-- Insult Backfire: In Chapter 25 of the Negima!?
-Neo manga, Evangeline shows Negi a projection of her past with Nagi.
-The first thing she shows Negi is her annihilating a nation's army by herself.
+- Insult Backfire: In Chapter 25 of the Negima!? neo manga, Negi sees Evangeline annihilating a nation's army by herself at the battlefield where she met Nagi.
 Negi calls this cruel and inhuman.
 In response, Evangeline is pleased that Negi is impressed by her true power.
 Negi reproaches that he wasn't complimenting her.

 - Jerk with a Heart of Gold: While she acts rude and apathetic, she does care about Chachamaru and always goes out of her way to help Negi and her classmates at times of trouble.

 - Our Vampires Are Different: She was turned into a vampire at ten years old, leaving her stuck at that age.
 She gains more power by drinking blood and is at her strongest on nights of full moon.